moneykit/moneykit-ios/README.md

 #### Manual Install

-Get the latest version of the MoneyKit.xcframework and embed it into your application, for example by dragging and dropping the XCFramework bundle onto the Embed Frameworks build phase of your application target in Xcode.
+Get the latest version of the MoneyKit.xcframework and embed it into your application, for example, by dragging and dropping the XCFramework bundle onto the Embed Frameworks build phase of your application target in Xcode.

 ## Upgrading

 New versions of MoneyKit.xcframework are released frequently, at least once every few months.
-We recommend you keep up to date to provide the best experience in your application.
+We recommend you keep up-to-date to provide the best experience in your application.

 ## Example Application

-Before building and running the example application replace any placeholder strings in the code with the appropriate value so that MoneyKit is configured properly.
-For convenience the Xcode placeholder strings are also marked as compile-time warnings.
+Before building and running the example application, replace any placeholder strings in the code with the appropriate value so that MoneyKit is configured properly.
+For convenience, the Xcode placeholder strings are also marked as compile-time warnings.

-Full detailed instructions on how to integrate with MoneyKit for iOS can be found in our main documentation at https://docs.moneykit.com/.
+Full, detailed instructions on how to integrate with MoneyKit for iOS can be found in our main documentation at https://docs.moneykit.com/.